BaseMax/AndroidSnappMap/README.md

 # SnappMap

+An example of an Android map app, Snapp app map rebuild.

 # Snapp Map

-An example of an Android map app, Snapp app map rebuild.
+# What's Snapp?

+### A Transport company

+Snapp is the first Iranian transportation network company based in Tehran, Iran.
+Snapp launched in February 2014.
+Users can request a ride via the iOS, Android, or web application, by indicating their location and destination.
+Eyad Alkassar and Mahmoud Fouz are the founders of this corporation.
+[Wikipedia](https://en.wikipedia.org/wiki/Snapp_(company))

 # Android Snapp Map